-- 1.22 Decarbonising heat is the greatest challenge to tackle currently as hydrogen technology is not mature yet.
-It will be the most costly and technically complicated to achieve for retrofit projects.
-It is essential that we plan the switch from gas to electric to provide heating over the next year, with detailed feasibilities and costed proposals that could be then put forward for external funding as soon as opportunities arise. - 1.23 Energy generation is critical to achieving our net zero carbon target, either directly connected to Waverley assets or sold through a Power Purchase Agreement to a private recipient.
-Energy generated and sold can be claimed to offset Waverley's unavoidable emissions. - 1.24 A whole building approach is the most efficient way of addressing energy reduction of individual buildings.
+- 1.22 It is essential that we plan the switch from carbon intensive gas for heating buildings to electricity.
+Hydrogen technology is not mature yet so heat decarbonisation will heavily rely on the use of Air Source Heat Pumps and renewables.
+They can be costly and technically complicated to achieve for retrofit projects. - 1.23 A whole building approach is the most efficient way of addressing energy reduction of individual buildings.
 Carrying out energy audits on our own building should be a priority over the next year.
-This will provide the true costs of decarbonising Waverley's estate as well as quantified carbon reductions of each project.
-Most importantly that will provide project proposals that are "ready to fund". - 1.25 Significant investment and commitment will be required to fulfil the net zero ambition which cannot only rely on external funding sources.
+These will provide the true costs and possibilities for decarbonising Waverley's estate.
+Most importantly that will provide project proposals that are ready to be put forward for external funding as and when opportunities arise. - 1.24 Energy generation is critical to achieving our net zero carbon target, either directly connected to Waverley assets or sold through a Power Purchase Agreement to a private recipient.
+Energy generated and sold can be claimed to offset Waverley's unavoidable emissions. - 1.25 Significant investment and commitment will be required to fulfil the net zero ambition which cannot only rely on external funding sources.
 Each project that requires funding will be brought forward individually with a business case to support it.